hashchange/colorful.js/README.md

 [Underscore][] is the only dependency.
 Include colorful.js after Underscore is loaded.

 Colorful.js can be loaded in the global context of the browser, or as a module (AMD, CJS/Node).
-The module contains the [Color][input formats] class:
+The module contains the [Color][color definition] class:

 ```js
 var Color = require( "colorful.js" ).Color;